Follies: U.S. regional productions

+Ann Miller was singled-out, Brantley declaring, “The fact of the matter is, Ms. Miller is sincere – heartbreakingly, splendidly so – when she performs I'm Still Here, the great anthem to survival in show business, and so is the production that features her to such revelatory advantage...
+She could get away with doing just that, of course, given her own iconic status as the peppy, raven-haired tap dancer with the keyboard smile in MGM movie musicals.
+Instead, she addresses the audience, in a weathered trumpet of a voice, with the considered earnestness of a woman in a confessional...
+Ms. Miller's solo takes up about five minutes, and she's rarely center stage otherwise.
+But she is the very essence of this emotionally rich, exquisite-looking production, which has been lovingly and precisely directed by Robert Johanson, with matching choreography by Jerry Mitchell.
+Ms. Miller may get teary-eyed during her song (certainly, you will), but her vision isn't blurred by false sentiment.
+Her Carlotta is a woman who has made a truce with where and what she has been.
+She can speak directly to who she was.“ This production was met with such glowing reviews that there were calls to transfer it to Broadway.
+Robert L. Daniels of Variety wrote, “The Paper Mill creative team has mounted a dazzling production.
+From the gloomy backstage climate of catwalks, call-boards and sandbags to a proscenium arch adorned with sculptural ornamentation, Michael Anania's set addresses the seedy grandeur of a faded theatrical temple doomed to the wrecking ball.
+Gregg Barnes has costumed the stately showgirls in a gorgeous array of towering headdresses and butterfly wings.
+The ghostly statuesque beauties who haunt the old showplace float by in shadowy silver and gray gowns.”
+However, despite rave reviews, the revival was nixed by book writer James Goldman's wife Barbara, who controlled her husband's interests in the musical.
+Barbara Goldman reportedly wanted a different production to be mounted by Roundabout, leading to the eventual 2001 Broadway revival with a different team and cast.

 Julianne Boyd directed a fully staged version of Follies in 2005 by the Barrington Stage Company (Massachusetts) in June–July 2005.
 The principal cast included Kim Crosby (Sally), Leslie Denniston (Phyllis), Jeff McCarthy (Ben), Lara Teeter (Buddy), Joy Franz (Solange), Marni Nixon (Heidi), and Donna McKechnie (Carlotta).
 Stephen Sondheim attended one of the performances.

 1996 and 1998 concerts

 Dublin concert

 The Dublin Concert was held in May 1996 at the National Concert Hall.
-Directed by Michael Scott, the cast included Lorna Luft, Millicent Martin, Mary Millar, Dave Willetts, Trevor Jones Bryan Smyth, Alex Sharpe, Christine Scarry, Aidan Conway and Enda Markey.
+Directed by Michael Scott, the cast included Lorna Luft, Millicent Martin, Mary Millar, Dave Willetts, Trevor Jones, Bryan Smyth, Alex Sharpe, Christine Scarry, Aidan Conway and Enda Markey.

 London concert

 A concert was held at Theatre Royal, Drury Lane, London, on December 8, 1996, and broadcast on BBC Radio 2 on February 15, 1997.
 The cast starred Julia McKenzie (Sally), Donna McKechnie (Phyllis), Denis Quilley (Ben) and Ron Moody (Buddy).
 This show recreated the original Broadway score.